mecmartini/gatsby-contact-form-firebase/README.md

 1.  **Start developing**

-    Navigate into the project directory and start it up.
+    Navigate into the project directory and start it up:

     ```sh
     gatsby develop